• Menu

 Events: Each calendar month brings new organized activities, in addition to annual favorites including Fishing Frenzy, Refuge Day, and International Migratory Bird Day.

 Fishing: Two lakes are open to fishing from mid-April through mid-October on Tuesdays, Saturdays, and Sundays.
 Catch and release only using barbless hooks and artificial bait.
-There is a $3 fee in addition to a CO fishing license for those older than 15.
+There is a small fee in addition to a CO fishing license for those older than 15.

 Hiking: Over ten miles of year-round dirt and gravel trails, open for hiking and snowshoeing.
 Choose from wetlands, woodlands, and grassland habitats.
 Bicycles, pets, and jogging are not permitted.
 There are two national recreation trails in the park.